amandathedev/react-evernote-guided-project-chicago-web-062419/process.md

 23. Set the state to be able to change between open notes (handleNoteClick)
 24. Add an onClick on the New button and call the function in NoteContainer with a fetch POST request
 25. Filter the results with a controlled form (onChange in Search, conditional rendering in Sidebar props from NoteContainer, filteredNotes and onSearchChange functions in NoteContainer)
+    _other stuff i forgot to write_

+26. Do something in the serializer

 _Questions_